lucadelu/pygeoapi/docs/source/data-publishing/ogcapi-processes.rst

 manages job execution.
 The manager concept is implemented as part of the pygeoapi :ref:`plugins` architecture.  pygeoapi provides a default manager implementation based on `TinyDB`_ for simplicity.
-Custom manager plugins can be developed for more advanced job management capabilities (e.g. Kubernetes, databases, etc.).
+Custom manager plugins can be developed for more advanced job management capabilities (e.g. Kubernetes, databases, transactions, etc.).

 .. code-block:: yaml